sparker888/wri-case-study/src/app/page.md

 ---
-title: WRI Website Case Study
+title: WRI Website Resedign Case Study
 ---

 Scroll for the summary.
 Here are a few Quick Links: {% .lead %}